Post

 An interesting aspect of H×H’s abilities is that they can be combined in unimaginable ways while effortlessly merging the basics.

-Episodes 51, Episode 115 This Indoor Fish is an ability involving Nen beast which was stolen by Chrollo, while Ikalgo acquired Flutter’s Dragonflies, which ultimately gave way to Pouf’s creative bugs.
+Episodes 51, 115 This Indoor Fish is an ability involving Nen beast which was stolen by Chrollo, while Ikalgo acquired Flutter’s Dragonflies, which ultimately gave way to Pouf’s creative bugs.
 Episode 125

 Behavioural × and × Physique × Analysis